What is Business Process Testing?

-Keywords pane displays the all built-in methods, all the User-defined functions in function libraries and the objects in object repository.
+Keywords pane displays the all the built-in methods, all the User-defined functions in function libraries and the objects in an object repository.
 In addition, the Keywords pane also displays methods and properties of any test object classes that developed by us or a third party developed using add-in extensibility.

 After adding the required function libraries, shared object repositories and making necessary settings you can save your application area.

 Navigate back to the QC and design tab of the particular Component which you want to automate.
 Click on the automation button as shown below and select either convert keyword driven or scripted Component.
 Once the Component is converted to the automation Component you can't covert it back to the manual Component.

 It will displays the message 'To Create steps , you must first select an application area by clicking the select Application Area'

 After clicking on the select application area, it will displays the following window, which will displays the list of available application areas from which you can select the desired application area.

 The selection application area is displayed at the bottom of the automation tab.

 You can automate the Component similarly how you automate in the QTP using keyword view.
 After automating the Component steps will look like as follow